🍷 2026 Granite Belt cellar door tours open — book your tasting experience

 Washed Rind

 Pungent, sticky, complex interior.
-Pairs with Verdelho, Riesling, Belgian-style ales.
+Pairs with Verdelho, Riesling, or pale ales.

 🟨